Leopold II of Belgium: Statues

 Leopold II remains a controversial figure in the Democratic Republic of the Congo.
-In the capital Kinshasa (known until 1966 as Leopoldville in his honor) his statue was removed after independence.
+In the capital Kinshasa (known until 1966 as Leopoldville in his honour) his statue was removed after independence.
 Congolese culture minister Christophe Muzungu decided to reinstate the statue in 2005.
 He noted that the beginning of the Free State had been a time of some economic and social progress.
-He argued that people should recognize some positive aspects of the king as well as the negative, but hours after the six-metre (20 ft) statue was installed near Kinshasa's central station, it was officially removed.
+He argued that people should recognise some positive aspects of the king as well as the negative, but hours after the six-metre (20 ft) statue was erected near Kinshasa's central station, it was officially removed.

 Several statues have been erected to honour the legacy of Leopold II in Belgium.
-According to Professor of Colonial History Idesbald Goddeeris of Leuven University (2018), most of the statues date from the interwar period, the peak of colonial-patriotic propaganda.
+According to Professor of Colonial History Idesbald Goddeeris of the University of Leuven (2018), most of the statues date from the interwar period, the peak of colonial-patriotic propaganda.
 The monuments were supposed to help get rid of the scandal after international commotion about the atrocities in the Congo Free State during Leopold II's rule, and to raise people's enthusiasm for the colonial enterprise in Belgian Congo.

 Leopold's controversial regime in the Congo Free State has motivated proposals for these statues to be removed.
 During the international George Floyd protests against racism (May–July 2020), several statues of Leopold II were vandalised, and petitions calling for the removal of some or all statues were signed by tens of thousands of Belgians.
 Other petitions, signed by hundreds, called for the statues to remain.

 In early June 2020, a majority in the Brussels Parliament requested a committee to be set up to 'decolonise the public sphere' in the Brussels-Capital Region.
-From 9 June 2020 onwards, authorities in Belgium gave way to public pressure and began removing some of the statues of Leopold, beginning with ones in Ekeren in the municipality of Antwerp and in the Warocqué Faculty of Economics and Management of the University of Mons on that day.
+From 9 June 2020 onwards, authorities in Belgium began removing some of the statues of Leopold, beginning with ones in Ekeren in the municipality of Antwerp and in the Warocqué Faculty of Economics and Management of the University of Mons on that day.